-As a "hair observant" I've been watching people with different hair types to analyze how it looks, how shiny it is under the sun, how it moves with the wind, how fast it seems to grow, how much they touch it...
-I guess you could say over the years I've become a "hair nazi".
+For years now, I've been watching people with different hair types to analyze how it looks, how shiny it is under the sun, how it moves with the wind, how fast it seems to grow, how much they touch it...
+I guess you could say over the years I've become a "hair observant".

 Through the years, I often felt jealous over my husband's hair, as it just does not seem to ever get greasy.
 What gives?!
 I have to wash my hair every 3-4 days or it looks terrible – it gets lank, flat on one side and bumpy on the other while it loses waves and pretty-ness, and my bangs get greasy.
 Why is it that our hair seems to get greasy, while men's hair doesn't seem to do that?
 Have you found the same thing?

 Generally speaking, women obsess much more than men over their hair (yeah come on, you know this is true...)
 We colour it more often, style it almost daily, we are constantly touching it - hair is a 'thing' for us.
 Not all of us, of course, but MANY of us.

 But you know what?
 Men's hair actually gets greasier more often than women's!
 Men's scalps produce almost 60% more sebum than women!
 (Sebum = natural scalp oil) So why is it that our hair seems to be greasier than men's?